-Please contact Dr. Jeffrey Larson at Jeffrey.Larson@texasbioalliance.org.
+Please contact Dr. Jeffrey Larson at Jeffrey.Larson@texasbioalliance.org for information on the dates and location of the Boot Camp.

 13.5.
 Funding Disclaimer

 The assistance offered by CPRIT through Texas BioAlliance is not a guarantee of future funding and must not be construed as providing a more favorable CPRIT review.
 Texas BioAlliance is an additional resource that may be utilized by all CPRIT Commercialization Applicants to provide expert assistance.